wangz10/ModelGenerator/docs/docs/usage/index.md

 # Basic Usage

-ModelGenerator orchestrates experiments with [LightningCLI](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html) to make runs modular, composable, and reproducible.
+AIDO.ModelGenerator orchestrates experiments with [LightningCLI](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html) to make runs modular, composable, and reproducible.

 Training, validation, testing, and prediction are separated into independent CLI calls to `mgen fit/validate/test/predict`.
 For researchers developing new backbones, heads, or tasks, a typical workflow might be